DaoCloud/DaoCloud-docs/docs/en/docs/mspider/intro/scenarios.md

-# Applicable Scenarios
+# Use Cases

-This section introduces the specific scenarios where the service mesh is applicable.
+This section introduces the specific cases where the service mesh is applicable.

 ## Service Traffic Governance